Postgraduate Course: Designing, Delivering and Evaluating Training (EDUA11273)

 ||Availability||Available to all students

-The role and impact of external factors such as economic and legislative conditions (including health and safety aspects) and internal factors such as organisational plans and priorities, learning climate and resource availability; developments in ICT and the opportunities and limitations of these for design and delivery of learning and development (L&D); external and internal barriers, inhibitors and facilitators of L&D; approaches to and methods of evaluating L&D and problems and issues in their use and application.
+Understanding training in the organizational context: the impact of external factors such as economic and legislative conditions, and internal factors such as organisational plans and priorities, learning climate and resource availability; external and internal barriers, inhibitors and facilitators of L&D.

-Specifying and analysing the role of stakeholders in identifying learning and development needs; strengths and limitations of approaches to and methods of identifying learning needs at organisational, occupational and individual levels; the role of data and the forms they take in organisational settings and contexts, and their use in identifying learning needs; approaches to and methods of building support among stakeholders; person-centred learning.
+Identifying and analyzing organizational and individual training needs: analyzing the role of stakeholders in identifying learning and development (L&D) needs; strengths and limitations of methods of identifying learning needs at organisational, occupational and individual levels; approaches to building support among stakeholders; person-centred learning.

-A range of theories of individual and collective learning including cognitive, behavioural, social and constructivist; models and frameworks of instructional design; methods of learning and development appropriate to a range of purposes and audiences; criteria for selecting and applying methods; range and types of delivery channels, including the role of technology and e-learning; approaches to and methods of engaging others in design and especially delivery of learning and development.
+Learning and instructional theories applied: theories of individual and collective learning; models and frameworks of instructional design; methods of L&D appropriate to a range of purposes and audiences; selecting and applying methods; range and types of delivery channels, including the role of technology and e-learning; methods of engaging others in design and delivery of learning and development

-Factors determining and influencing learning and development plans; ways of meeting organisational and occupational-level learning needs in a timely way; ways of meeting individual-level learning needs in a timely way; components and features of organisational, departmental, team and individual learning plans; estimating and justifying costs; planning, designing and managing implementation of feasible learning interventions and events.
+Designing training programmes and sessions: factors influencing L&D plans; ways of meeting organisational, occupational and individual-level learning needs in a timely way; organisational, departmental, team and individual learning plans; planning, designing and managing implementation of feasible learning interventions and events.

-Skills associated with facilitating learning of groups and individuals; creating appropriate and effective learning climates; giving and receiving feedback; providing one-to-one coaching and mentoring; use of a range of presentational and instructional skills; supporting learning of groups and individuals through blended learning and use of technology.
+Delivery of training, facilitation skills; skills associated with facilitating learning of groups and individuals; creating effective learning climates; giving and receiving feedback; providing one-to-one coaching and mentoring; use of a range of presentational and instructional skills; supporting learning of groups and individuals.

 Entry Requirements (not applicable to Visiting Students)